Our next courses for English speaking clients

 International course on TRUFFLE FARMING

-Basic concepts, planting, pruning, tilling and irrigation, Spanish wells, dog training, pests and diseases, showcooking, truffle dishes for product marketing, truffle selection (marketing qualities), field trips
+Basic concepts, planting, pruning, tilling and irrigation, Spanish wells, dog training, pests and diseases, finantial needs and yield, product trading, truffle selection (marketing qualities), field trips.

 Please, click on each day to see the scheduled lectures, professionals and field trips and check the other titles for more info.

-• Basic concepts on fungal biology: fungi, truffles, mycelium and mycorrhizae, the brûlé
+• Fungal biology: fungi, truffles, mycelium and mycorrhizae, the brûlé

 • Truffle species used in truffle farming around the world, characteristics,